F. Scott Fitzgerald

 The stories he wrote around the novel however were appreciated by the public, if not by the critics who dismissed it as outdated, harking back to the Roaring Twenties in the midst of the Great Depression.
-Many were collected in Taps at Reveille (1935), including great stories like the novelistic "Babylon Revisited", about a man trying to recover his past after losing everything in the depresssion, as well as some of the 1928-written stories featuring Basil Duke Lee and Josphine Perry that were posthumously collected separately as The Basil and Josephine Stories.
+Many were collected in Taps at Reveille (1935), including great stories like "Babylon Revisited", written in 1931 about a man trying to recover something of what he lost before the depresssion, as well as some of the 1928-written stories featuring Basil Duke Lee and Josphine Perry that would be posthumously collected separately as The Basil and Josephine Stories.

 After the crack-up

 After this, Fitzgerald's world fell apart.
 Alcoholism prevented him from writing commercial stories, he was deeply in debt, Zelda was committed to a mental hospital and he gave up their only child to be raised and educated by others.
 This period did however yield the magazine articles he wrote under the title "The Crack-Up" in 1936 in an attempt to cure himself.
 They were later edited by the critic Edmund Wilson into a book published after Fitzgerald's death.